 Tell me About Chocolate Peppermint Thumbprints

-These chocolate peppermint thumbprint cookies channel my peppermint bark cookies with the same irresistible chocolate and peppermint flavor combination.
+These chocolate peppermint thumbprint cookies channel my peppermint bark cookies and chocolate cookies with candy cane buttercream with the same irresistible chocolate and peppermint flavor combination.
 They’re also:

 - Adorable 2 bite cookies